Dún Laoghaire–Rathdown

 Dún Laoghaire–Rathdown (Dún Laoghaire–Ráth an Dúin) is a county in Ireland.
-It is part of the province of Leinster and the Eastern and Midland Region.
+It is in the province of Leinster and the Eastern and Midland Region.
 It is one of three successor counties to County Dublin, which was disestablished in 1994.
 It is named after the former borough of Dún Laoghaire and the barony of Rathdown.
 Dún Laoghaire–Rathdown County Council is the local authority for the county.
-The population of the county was 218,018 at the time of the 2016 census.
+The population of the county was 233,860 at the time of the 2022 census.

 Geography and subdivisions

 Dún Laoghaire–Rathdown is bordered to the east by the Irish Sea, to the north by the city of Dublin, to the west by the county of South Dublin, and to the south by County Wicklow.
 With the city of Dublin, Fingal and South Dublin, it is one of four local government areas in the old County Dublin.
 Located to the south-east of the capital city of Dublin, the county town of Dún Laoghaire–Rathdown is Dún Laoghaire.
-Since 2015, the county in part of the Eastern and Midland Region.
+Since 2015, the county is part of the Eastern and Midland Region.
 University College Dublin and Dún Laoghaire Institute of Art, Design and Technology are located in the county.